sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/1500 - coverage.md

 hidden: true
 ---

-**Note:** If you're familiar with coverage scores, this detailed topic is for you.
+**Note:** If you're familiar with extraction coverage, this detailed topic is for you.
 If you're new to Sensible, see [metrics](doc:metrics).

 Extraction coverage measures how fully an extraction captured your target data from the document.
 Sensible calculates the coverage for each extraction as follows: